Census of agriculture: Saint Lucia

 The country conducted its last census of agriculture in 2000.
 The country was planning a new census of agriculture in 2024.

 Suriname

 The first census of agriculture in Suriname was undertaken in 1953.
 The second and the third ones were taken in 1959 and 1969.
 The fourth census of agriculture was held in 1981, and the fifth one was carried out in 2008.
+The country was planning a new census of agriculture in 2023.

 United States

 The first census of agriculture in the United States of America was taken in 1840 as part of the sixth decennial census of population.
 After the 1920 census, the census interval was changed to every five years, resulting in a separate mid-decade census of agriculture being conducted in 1925, 1935, and 1945.
 The census of agriculture continued to be taken as part of the decennial census through 1950.
 From 1954 to 1974, the census was taken for the years ending in 4 and 9.
 In 1976, Congress changed the five-year data collection cycle to years ending in 2 and 7, to coincide with other economic censuses, a cycle that continues to this day.
 The 2017 Census of Agriculture was the twenty-ninth federal census of agriculture and the fifth to be conducted by the United States Department of Agriculture's (USDA), National Agricultural Statistics Service (NASS).
 The country was planning a new census of agriculture in 2022.